• Home

 Family Friends come alongside parents to provide friendship, mentorship and encouragement.
 They assist parents with:

-Emotional Support: Making time to text, call or meet in person so parents have a safe space to share and connect, getting coffee or going to the park.
+Emotional Support: Making time to text, call or meet in person so parents have a safe space to share and connect.

 Advocacy: Accompanying parents to doctor’s appointments, court dates, or parent teacher conferences so they feel confident speaking up for themselves.

-Translation: Translating as needed for non-English speaking parents.
+Translation: Translating as needed/able for non-English speaking parents.

 Meal delivery: Providing a meal or groceries to a parent who is struggling to cook.